alice-lri/alice-lri-experiments/REPRODUCIBILITY.md

 # Reproducibility Guide

-This guide explains how to fully reproduce the experiments, results, and figures for this project.
+This guide explains how to fully reproduce the experiments, results, and figures for the ALICE-LRI paper.
 It covers dataset setup, environment configuration, experiment execution, and result generation, referencing the relevant scripts and READMEs throughout.

 ## Prerequisites